mddazure/azure-vwan-microhack/README.md

 `az network nic show-effective-route-table -g vwan-microhack-spoke-rg -n spoke-1-nic --output table`

- Notice that it now has routes for the IP ranges of the onprem site, 10.0.1.0/24 and 10.0.2.0/24.
+:exclamation: Notice that spoke-vm-1 now has routes for the IP ranges of the onprem site, 10.0.1.0/24 and 10.0.2.0/24.
 This site is connected via VPN, and although "Source" and "Next Hop Type" are the same as for peered VNET spoke-2-vnet, the next hop address is different.

 Whereas the next hop for spoke-vnet-2 is the Hub routing engine, the next hop for VPN connection is the VPN Gateway, which has a private IP address from the range assigned to Hub.

 The routes for the VPN connection where plumbed into the spoke automatically and there is no need to place User Defined Routes in the spoke VNETs.

 ### :point_right: Hub routes
 Observe the Effective routes of the Default route table.

-Note that routes for the on-prem site's prefixes are now present, pointing to S2S VPN Gateway.
+:exclamation: Note that routes for the on-prem site's prefixes are now present, pointing to S2S VPN Gateway.

 Realize that the Route Service itself is not in the data path for branch traffic.
 The Route Service acts as a route reflector, traffic flows directly between the VM in the spoke and VPN Gateway.

 # Scenario 3: Multi-regional Virtual WAN
 We will now expand the Virtual WAN across regions by adding a Hub with Spokes in the US East region.

 An key take away from this scenario is that each hub runs its own routing instance and contains its own routing tables.

 Although tables may be called the same across Hubs, Default for example, it is important to realize that these are independent and there is no "global" routing table spanning the entire VWAN.

 At the end of this scenario, your lab looks like this: